There are a number of different ways to assess the most eco friendly, sustainable and ethical foods and food diet types.

 Some of the most eco friendly and sustainable food might be collected from (in the case of plant based foods) or caught/hunted in (in the case of animal based foods) the wild, as wild collected food relies on natural resources and processes only, doesn’t have to use additional resources like farms have to (such as fertilizer, pesticides, etc), and have a smaller impact on the environment (as a result of less waste, pollution, and so on).
-There’s additional evidence of this when comparing the sustainability and eco friendliness of the different types of fur – where wild caught fur is generally seen as more sustainable than farmed fur.

 If we use wild caught fish for example – pole caught fish might be better than bottom trawler fishing because of far less chance of overfishing and damage to the ocean floor.